About Ted

 From 2006 to 2010, Fishman designed, implemented, and lectured at an intensive course in Shanghai for top executives at global corporations at Dartmouth's Tuck School of Business.

 He has served as a founding board member of Young Chicago Authors and the Indonesia America Innovation Exchange Foundation, as well as a board member of Music Theater Works.
-He is a songwriter (lyricist) for The University of Chicago Revels and serves as an alumnus interviewer for Princeton University.
+He has been comedic lyricist for The University of Chicago Revels, Chicago A Cappella and Music Theater Works.
+He has long-served as an alumnus volunteer for Princeton University.

 Fishman has lived and worked in Japan and Indonesia.
 He currently lives in Chicago.